moelholm/moelholm.github.io/_posts/2017-07-24-spring-43-using-a-taskdecorator-to-copy-mdc-data-to-async-threads.md

 }
 ```

 If we don't do anything else, then we have MDC data properly configured for Web threads.
-But we cannot "follow" a Web request when it transfers into <em>@Async</em> method invocations: The MDC data's (hidden) <em>ThreadLocal</em> data is simply not copied automatically.
+But we cannot "follow" a Web request when it transfers into `@Async` method invocations: The MDC data's (hidden) `ThreadLocal` data is simply not copied automatically.
 The good news is that this is super easy to fix...

 ### Solution part 1 of 2: Configure the @Async ThreadPool
 Firstly, customize the asynchronous functionality.
 I did it like this: